 is an introduction to the history and literary structure of the documents comprising the New Testament.
 Emphasis will be placed on the major themes found in these documents and on the distinctiveness of approach of the individual writers.

-(same as Anthropology 2350) is a comparative study of religious institutions and beliefs, calendrical feasts and solemnities, religious roles and hierarchies, ritual innovation and revitalization.
+(same as Anthropology 2350) is a contextual study of religious institutions and beliefs, calendrical feasts and solemnities, religious roles and hierarchies, ritual innovation and revitalization.

 CR: Anthropology 2350, the former Sociology/Anthropology 2350, the former Sociology 2350